cioff-ultra-dev/webpage_cioff/README.md

 1. Just create a `.env` on the root of the project with the following variables:

-> Please, reach out dev team to provide all the variables needed, our database just supported by [Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres)
+> Please, reach out developers team to provide all the variables needed, our database just supported by [Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres)

 ```env
 POSTGRES_URL="************"